-In the Tested for you in our cooking studio section, you will find examples for defrosting, heating and cooking with the microwave oven.
+- In the Tested for you in our cooking studio section, you will find examples for defrosting, heating and cooking with the microwave. - Always use a wire rack and appropriate accessories to prepare dishes.

 Notes regarding ovenware

 Suitable ovenware

 Suitable dishes are heat-resistant ovenware made of glass, glass ceramic, porcelain, ceramic or heat-resistant plastic.
 These materials allow microwaves to pass through.